-Effective date New accounting standards or amendments KPMG guidance 1 January 2024 Non-current Liabilities with Covenants - Amendments to IAS 1 and Classification of Liabilities as Current or Non-current - Amendments to IAS 1 Insights into IFRS (2.9.45, 80, 3.1.47, 60, 7.10.55, 780), web article Lease Liability in a Sale and Leaseback - Amendments to IFRS 16 Insights into IFRS (5.1.780), web article, Leases - Sale and leaseback Available for optional adoption/ effective date deferred indefinitely ^a Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28) N/A a.
+Effective date New accounting standards or amendments KPMG guidance 1 January 2025 Lack of Exchangeability - Amendments to IAS 21 Insights into IFRS (2.7.390), web article Available for optional adoption/ effective date deferred indefinitely ^a Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28) N/A

 The effective date for these amendments was deferred indefinitely.
 Early adoption continues to be permitted.